CIXCultural/Civic_Engine/GOVERNANCE.md

 ## 2. Ownership

-Civic Engine is an open-source project owned and maintained by **Ingenio CIX / CIX Cultural**.
+Civic Engine is an open-source project owned and maintained by **CIX Cultural**.

 The project source code is publicly available under the MIT License.